-- To develop the particular qualities of different parts of the Double Bay Centre.
-02 - 03 To encourage a diverse mix of uses in the Double Bay Centre and maintain retail uses at ground level - 04 To conserve and enhance the visual and environmental amenity of all buildings and places of heritage significance in the Double Bay Centre. - 05 To enhance the way development contributes to a sense of place. - To ensure a high standard of architectural and landscape design in any new developments within the Double Bay Centre. - To preserve and enhance the diversity of uses in the Double Bay Centre. - To ensure that new development is compatible with the existing built form, and streetscape and village character. - 09 To encourage view sharing and individual privacy.
+- within the Double Bay Centre. - 02 To develop the particular qualities of different parts of the Double Bay Centre. - 03 To encourage a diverse mix of uses in the Double Bay Centre and maintain retail uses at ground level. - 04 To conserve and enhance the visual and environmental amenity of all buildings and places of heritage significance in the Double Bay Centre. - 05 To enhance the way development contributes to a sense of place.

+o ensure a high standard of architectural and landscape design in any new developments within the Double Bay Centre.

+- To preserve and enhance the diversity of uses in the Double Bay Centre. - 08 To ensure that new development is compatible with the existing built form, and streetscape and village character. - 09 To encourage view sharing and individual privacy.